I’m getting in touch about

 - Information on eligible methods:

-- Near-term target setting: Procedure for Validation of SBTi Targets and SBTi Criteria Assessment Indicators.
+Near-term target setting: SBTi Criteria Assessment Indicators page 6.

-Criteria applicable to companies from all sectors is available in the SBTi Criteria and SBTi Criteria Assessment Indicators.
+Criteria applicable to companies from all sectors is available in SBTi Criteria Assessment Indicators.

 - Sector specific requirements:

-- Supplementary sector-specific guidance is listed in the Target Validation Protocol on page 52, table 6.
+Supplementary sector-specific guidance is listed in the SBTi Criteria Assessment Indicators.

 - Sector specific guidance is only mandatory for companies in the following sectors: